OpenEducationAnalytics/OpenEducationAnalytics/modules/module_test_data_generation_kit/README.md

   <img src="https://github.com/cstohlmann/OpenEduAnalytics/blob/main/modules/module_test_data_generation_kit/docs/images/module_test_data_gen_setup_visual.png" alt="OEA Module Test Data Generator Setup Instructions"/>
 </p>

-<ins><strong>Preparation:</ins></strong> Ensure you have proper [Azure subscription and credentials](https://github.com/microsoft/OpenEduAnalytics/tree/main/framework) and setup [v0.6.1 of the OEA framework](https://github.com/microsoft/OpenEduAnalytics/tree/main/framework#setup-of-framework-assets).
-This will include v0.6.1 of the [OEA Python class](https://github.com/microsoft/OpenEduAnalytics/blob/main/framework/synapse/notebook/OEA_py.ipynb).
-Note: This kit will be updated to accomodate v0.7.
+<ins><strong>Preparation:</ins></strong> This module currently leans on v0.7 of the OEA framework.
+Ensure you have proper [Azure subscription and credentials](https://github.com/microsoft/OpenEduAnalytics/tree/main/framework) and setup of the [OEA framework](https://github.com/microsoft/OpenEduAnalytics/tree/main/framework#setup-of-framework-assets).
+This will include v0.7 of the [OEA python class](https://github.com/microsoft/OpenEduAnalytics/blob/main/framework/synapse/notebook/OEA_py.ipynb).
 Also, examine modules/data sources currently compatible.
 See [below](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_test_data_generation_kit#data-source-compatibility) for these applicable data sources.
 Choose which modules or data sources to apply this test data generator.

- - If you do not see a data source you wish to generate test data for, you will need to develop assets similar to the [Clever module test data generator example](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_test_data_generation_kit/notebook/Clever_module).
+ - If you do not see a data source you wish to generate test data for, you will need to develop assets similar to the [Insights module test data generator example](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_test_data_generation_kit/notebook/Insights_module).

-1. Import the general module test data generation class and demo notebooks, and run the [demo notebook](https://github.com/microsoft/OpenEduAnalytics/blob/main/modules/module_test_data_generation_kit/notebook/test_data_gen_demo.ipynb) to create the base-truth tables.
+1. Import the base test data generation class and demo notebooks, and run the [demo notebook](https://github.com/microsoft/OpenEduAnalytics/blob/main/modules/module_test_data_generation_kit/notebook/base_test_data_gen_demo.ipynb) to create the base-truth tables.
 See more details and instructions under the [notebook folder](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_test_data_generation_kit/notebook) in this kit.
 2. Run the desired module-specific test data generation demo notebook.
-3. Verify that the test data was created and stored in Stage1np in that module's folder.
+3. Verify that the test data was created and stored in Stage1 in the ```test_data``` folder.
 4. Ingest the test data within the scope of that particular module or package.
 You can then utilize the test data generated for the relevant module or package/use case Power BI dashboard.

 ## Data Source Compatibility